 This station is located just below the bridge over Campbell Creek on River Street.
 This station also receives water from First and Second Gore Brooks, and some unnamed tributaries.
-The 28 km land drainage is almost 100% forested.
-There is an old dam, which has sprung a leak and drained the former head pond, above the station that is impeding water flow and preventing fish passage.
-There is also a large beaver dam at the culvert above the dam.
-Pollution sources include the beavers, sedimentation from the draining of the former head pond, road salt, and forestry practices.
+The 28 km2 land drainage is almost 100% forested.
+There is a 100-year old dam above the station that is impeding water flow and preventing fish passage.
+The dam drained in 2016 but it was blocked again by landowner in the fall of 2017.
+In the summer of 2018, the headpond was full.
+There is also a large, active beaver dam at the culvert above the dam.
+Pollution sources include the beavers, stagnation from the headpond, road salt, and forestry practices.